-This Goan meatball curry is a comforting mild curry dish with tomato, coconut and Garam masala.
+This Goan meatball curry with cauliflower rice is a comforting mild curry dish with tomato, coconut and Garam masala.
 It’s perfect for a mid-week meal in winter to keep the chills at bay.
 The cauliflower ‘rice’ keeps this whole meal low carb, but I think it would be better with rice.

 I’ve adapted the recipe slightly to make it a little more user-friendly for the home cook.
 I also think you could use coconut milk instead of cream.
 The cream is really delicious but if you wanted to conserve a few calories it would be fine and a little less rich.

 And…..
-I made the raita to go with this dish but them totally forgot it in the fridge so it doent make it into the pics.
+I made the raita to go with this dish but then totally forgot it in the fridge so it doesn’t make it into the pics.
 Oops!

 Recipe – serves 4 – slightly adapted from U Cook

 - 1 tsp turmeric

 - 1 tsp ground cumin

 - olive oil for frying